-Menzerna 2400 Medium Cut Polish Review
+Menzerna 2400 Medium Cut Polish: Tested And Reviewed

 At first glance, it can be hard to tell the difference between Menzerna’s medium-cut polishes.
 The range consists of three polishes: 2000, 2400 and 2500.
 All score 5/10 by the company’s cut score, with the gloss factor, only varying slightly between each polish.